Docs

 import { configSchema } from "./config-schema";

-import rootComponent from ""./root.component";
+import rootComponent from "./root.component";

 import systemAdministrationFormBuilderCardLinkComponent from "./form-builder-admin-card-link.component";